-Church of England parishes collectively receive over £84 million in Gift Aid tax rebates each year, over £30 million more than the amount collected in the year 2000, and sufficient to pay 3,500 clergy stipends!
+Church of England parishes collectively receive nearly £90 million in Gift Aid tax rebates each year, around £40 million more than the amount collected in the year 2000, and sufficient to fund 1,600 stipendiary clergy!
 This is a great tribute to the hard work of volunteers running Gift Aid programmes in parishes throughout the country, as well as a testimony to the value of the Gift Aid scheme.
 It’s important to get it right, and this page seeks to help you do that.

 Gift Aid Fact Sheets:

-- GA4 Basic Principles and Donor Benefit – don’t fall foul of the rules.
+- 7 Basic Principles and Donor Benefit – don’t fall foul of the rules

-- GA7 HMRC’s new ‘Fit and Proper Persons’ Test - what you need to do.
+- 9 HMRC’s ‘Fit and Proper Persons’ test

-- GA9 Small Donations Scheme (v3) - a new scheme allowing a Gift Aid style payment from HMRC on cash donations of £20 or less (£30 or less from April 2019), where no Gift Aid declaration has been received.
+- 12 The Small Donations Scheme – allows a Gift Aid style payment from HMRC on cash donations of £20 or less (£30 or less from April 2019), where no Gift Aid declaration has been received.
 Guidance for single church parishes and for parishes with more than one church.
 See our special GASDS page.

 However, you may not need to operate Gift Aid yourself as some dioceses offer a Diocesan scheme.
-These include Canterbury, Lichfield, Liverpool, Manchester, Peterborough, Portsmouth, and Southwell & Nottingham.
+These include Canterbury, Lichfield, Liverpool, Manchester, Peterborough, Portsmouth, Southwell & Nottingham and Worcester.
 If you are in one of these dioceses, you might like to contact your Diocesan Office to find out more about them.